Hollywood, Nebraska

 Character Information

 The characters are western Nebraska natives.
-The playwright encourages multicultural casting except for the roles of Alma and Jane — the mother and daughter are white people whose roots go back to European people who settled this part of the Midwest in the 19th and early 20th centuries.
+The playwright encourages multicultural casting in four of the six roles, except for the roles of Alma and Jane — the mother and daughter are white people whose roots go back to European people who settled in this part of the Midwest in the 19th and early 20th centuries.

 • Jane